-- Trickster Archetype: Enjoys nothing more than fooling others.
+- The Trickster: Enjoys nothing more than fooling others.

 - Voluntary Shapeshifting: Xane can take the form of anyone he can either see or remember particularly well.
 Given his penchant for pranks, he gets a lot of use out of this ability.